 - personality theory

-- Required of all graduate applicants whose native language is not English, regardless of citizenship status: 550 pBT; 80 iBT; or 6.0 IELTS
+- Required of all graduate applicant, regardless of citizenship status, whose native language is not English or who have been educated in countries where English is not the native language: 550 pBT; 80 iBT; or 6.0 IELTS

 Re-Applying for Admission

-- Please contact the Admissions Office immediately for assistance.
+- Please contact the Admissions Office for assistance.

 Review of Applications

 In reviewing applications, we are concerned with the quality of the whole application, evidence of academic ability, quality of work done in the human service role, how referees view the applicants potential to become a professional psychologist, and how the applicant presents him or herself in answering questions on the Supplemental Application.
 Our aim is to enroll people who have an appreciation of psychology as a scientifically based discipline and sufficient emotional and social maturity to function effectively in applied professional work.
 Even though we do not require an undergraduate major in psychology, we expect applicants to have knowledge of and curiosity about psychological theory and issues.

 Because clinical work starts in the first year, the in-person interview is particularly important.
 Based on both written and interview materials, the full faculty meets to select candidates.
 For the past five years, GSPP has made an average of 77 admission offers and welcomed an average class size of 38.
 Students are notified of admission decisions by April 1 of the admission year.